MicrosoftDocs/bot-docs/articles/provision-and-publish-a-bot.md

 | location | The region in which to create the resource group. |

 > [!TIP]
-> Currently, regionalized bots are only available for Europe.
+> Currently, regionalized bots are available for Europe and India.
-> For a regionalized bot, use "westeurope" for the location.
+> For a regionalized bot, use "--location westeurope" for Europe and "--location centralindial" for India.

 For more information, see [How to manage Azure resource groups with the Azure CLI](/cli/azure/manage-azure-groups-azure-cli).